Radhanpur

-Radhanpur is a town and a municipality in Patan district in the Indian state of Gujarat.
+Radhanpur is a village and a gram panchayat in Patan district in the Indian state of Gujarat.

 Origin of name

-According to the tradition, the city is named after Radhan Khan, a descendant of Fateh Khan Baloch.
-Fateh Khan Baloch received a freedom from the Gujarat Sultan Ahmad Shah III, which included the territory of the later day city of Radhanpur.
+According to the tradition, this village is named after Radhan Khan, a descendant of Fateh Khan Baloch.
+Fateh Khan Baloch received a freedom from the Gujarat Sultan Ahmad Shah III, which included the territory of the later day village of Radhanpur.